zenlex/tdd-intro/OUTLINE.md

 - Project mindset:
 	- It should be easy within a codebase to write and run tests, ideally with a watch mode option
 	- Failing tests should not be allowed to persist or be committed - fix them, mark them as skipped with documentation as to why, or delete them.
 Noisy test output greatly hinders the usefulness.
-20min

 # CODE-ALONG / WORKSHOP
+60min
-- Option A - add tests to existing app (could use the Nightmoves CRUD app I wrote for shopify)
+- Option A - add tests to existing app (could use the Nightmoves vanilla CRUD app I wrote for shopify but no component examples in that one since no React/Vue)
-- Option B - build a todo list in TDD style with Vue + json-server, then swap in express + db for json-server 60min
+- Option B - build a todo list in TDD style with Vue + json-server, then swap in express + db for json-server